hbctraining/scRNA-seq_online/lessons/seurat_cheatsheet.md

 <img src="../img/cheatsheet_vln_1.png" width="800">
 </p>

-In this example, I am grouping expression by sample, showing 2 plots per column, and removing the points (cells) by setting their size to 0.
+In this example, we are grouping expression by sample and showing 2 plots per column.
+We are also removing the points (cells) by setting their size to 0.

 ```r
 VlnPlot(seurat_integrated, c("IFIT1", "CD53", "CD52", "CXCL8"), group.by="sample", ncol=2, pt.size=0)